 Seven cases were reviewed by Safer Care Victoria following a complaint.
-Four of the patients had died...
+Four of the patients had died.

 None of the cases were considered a 'sentinel event', which is a preventable serious safety event resulting in the harm or death of a patient.

-Each of the cases was reviewed internally by clinical committees at LRH, as is the usual practice.
-These reviews were undertaken to identify gaps in care and possible improvements.
+Each of the cases were reviewed internally by clinical committees at LRH, as is the usual practice.
+These reviews are undertaken to identify any gaps in care or possible improvements.

-A subsequent review and a site visit by Safer Care Victoria (SCV) identified the opportunity for quality and safety improvements in our surgical program.
-Many of these were already underway prior to the review ...
+A subsequent review and a site visit by Safer Care Victoria identified the opportunity for quality and safety improvements in our surgical program.
+Many of these were already underway prior to the review.

-said Mr McRae.
 Then he goes on to finish with: